37 Brilliant Ways to Make Your Kidmin Budget Last

 No matter what size their budget is, children’s ministers are always looking for ways to save money.
 That’s why we asked experienced penny-pinching children’s ministers to give us their best ideas for “streeetching” dollars.
-You’ll find 50 of the best of their best ideas here.
-(And as a surprise thank you to them, we’re going to stretch their budgets by giving them a free subscription to Children’s Ministry Magazine that they can read or share with a team member.)
+You’ll find 37 of their best budget ideas here.

 - When craft supplies run low, send “needs slips” to your senior citizens’ Bible study for donations.
 Donating items helps older folks be part of your team.